cabuyck/payment-processor-frontend/README.md

 # payment-processor-frontend

 This project uses [Vite](https://vitejs.dev/) with React and TypeScript.
+Styling is provided by [Tailwind CSS](https://tailwindcss.com/) v4.

 ## Getting Started